Architecture in Medieval period in India

 Among the early structures of this period are the two mosques built by Babur at Sambhal and Panipat in 1526.

-Babur also built gardens at Dholpur and at Ram Bagh and Zahra Bagh at Agra.
+Babur also built gardens at Dholpur and at Agra at Ram Bagh and Zahra Bagh.

-Two mosques one at Agra and the other at Hissar belong to the reign of the second Mughal emperor Humayun.
+Two mosques belong to the reign of the second Mughal emperor Humayun, one at Agra and the other at Hissar.

 This tomb is the earliest specimen of a garden enclosure and is raised on an arcaded sandstone platform.

-The Jahangir Mahal is a fusion of Hindu and Islamic building designs.
+The Jahangir Mahal is a blend of Hindu and Islamic constructions.

-Mughal architecture under Akbar entered a new phase with the construction of Fatehpur Sikri.
+Mughal architecture under Akbar entered a new phase with Fatehpur Sikri’s building.